For every fitness enthusiast and powerlifter, it takes tremendous determination to earn those muscles of steel.

 All in all, the structure works well for initial workouts and basic strength training.
 It could get a bit tight for the squats but should be manageable for the most part.

-Although the Titan T-2 Series Short Power Rack delivers on its claims, we do think that for the price it demands you could just as well go for something with a few more features and advantages to it.
+Although the Titan T-2 Series Short Power Cage delivers on its claims, we do think that for the price it demands you could just as well go for something with a few more features and advantages to it.

 But if you are looking for something that could work in smaller spaces, then this could just be the thing for you.